==================

 Best Birding Season: January through March

-Since J.N Ding Darling is one of America’s top ten birding spots, you will find this preserve as the best bird-watching spot in Florida.
-Here, best birding is also the easiest and accessible, making the refuge excellent for naturalists.
+Since J.N Ding Darling is one of America’s top ten birding spots, this preserve is the best bird-watching spot in Florida.
+The best birding is also the easiest and most accessible, making the refuge excellent for naturalists.

-Featuring a four miles long wildlife drive, you will spot dozens of species and hundreds of birds from your vehicle.
-The refuge is famous for wading birds, which gather there in massive numbers during low tide.
+Featuring a four-mile-long wildlife drive, you will spot dozens of species and hundreds of birds from your vehicle.
+The refuge is famous for wading birds, which gather in massive numbers during low tide.
 It supports more than 245 species of birds, including some specialties of southwest Florida.

 At any given time, you will spot little blue herons, great blue herons, snowy egrets, great egrets, white ibises, tri-colored herons, roseate spoonbills, and more.
 Birders from across the country add to their life lists there, seeing fliers like American White Pelican, Yellow-Crowned Night Herons, Mangrove Cuckoo, and many more.

-Spend some time at the center to figure out where these beautiful birds have been hanging out in the refuge.
+Spend time at the center to figure out where these beautiful birds hang out in the refuge.
 The place also offers excellent opportunities for those who love fishing, kayaking, biking, and hiking.

 Commonly Seen Birds